 When you are out to buy a car it is very important to choose the right color.
-Although deciding on car color is not as important as selecting a particular brand or an engine, it can however, affect the car’s value in a longer run.
+Although deciding on a car’s color is not as important as selecting a particular brand or an engine, it can, however, affect the car’s value in the long run.

-Metallic colors tend to last long compared to not-metallic ones, that’s why car manufacturers often charge an extra amount if you select a metallic color.
-If your car has a metallic color, chances are, it can fetch a higher price if you decide to sell it in future.
+Metallic colors tend to last longer compared to non-metallic ones, that’s why car manufacturers often charge an extra amount if you select a metallic color.
+If your car has a metallic color, chances are, it can fetch a higher price if you decide to sell it in the future.

-It is a general rule of thumb that light colored cars are easy to maintain compared to darker ones.
-Particularly when you live it dusty areas, keeping a dark colored car clean is always a tough ask.
-However it is generally believed that darker colors tend to enhance the persona of a car and render a bolder appearance.
+It is a general rule of thumb that light-colored cars are easy to maintain compared to darker ones.
+Particularly when you live in dusty areas, keeping a dark-colored car clean is always a tough ask.
+However, it is generally believed that darker colors tend to enhance the persona of a car and render a bolder appearance.

-White, black, silver and grey are considered as safe colors.
-These are also labeled as universal colors as these are popular in every corner of the world.
+White, black, silver, and grey are considered safe colors.
+These are also labeled as universal colors as they are popular in every corner of the world.
 These colors have generally a decent resale value and are considered easy to keep & maintain as well as repainting- should you need to get a body repair work done.

 As mentioned above car makers may use bold colors to help establish a new model in the public’s mind.
-However when the goal is reached, the manufacturer simply discontinues the color and that puts a negative impact on the resale value of the car.
+However, when the goal is reached, the manufacturer simply discontinues the color and that has a negative impact on the resale value of the car.

 Below are some of the popular colors among car buyers:

 One of the easiest colors to maintain.
-However on the downside it misses the ‘exclusivity’ factor as sheer number of cars are found in white color.
-Also there are different shades of white available, Indus Motors alone is offering 2 different shades of white.
-Plus there are metallic version of white found among used JDM imports too.
+However, on the downside it misses the ‘exclusivity’ factor as a sheer number of cars are found in white color.
+Also, there are different shades of white available, Indus Motors alone is offering 2 different shades of white.
+Plus there are metallic versions of white found among used JDM imports too.

-It is a very popular color but has been observed that generally new-car buyers prefer black but as its extremely tough to keep black in its prime state, it loses the interest among used-car buyers.
-Generally black car will fetch a decent resale value within the first 5/6 years of its life.
+It is a very popular color but has been observed that generally new-car buyers prefer black as it is extremely tough to keep black in its prime state, it loses interest among used-car buyers.
+Generally, a black car will fetch a decent resale value within the first 5/6 years of its life.

 It is loved for its elegance and simple maintenance.
-The fading effect is hardly evident on silver cars so its popular among used-car buyers and keeps the resale value of your car at its peak.
-Few years ago people believed silver to be dull and unimaginative but in recent years its undoubtedly the most popular color in demand.
+The fading effect is hardly evident on silver cars so it’s popular among used-car buyers and keeps the resale value of your car at its peak.
+A few years ago people believed silver to be dull and unimaginative but in recent years it’s undoubtedly the most popular color in demand.

-Other than the above, beige metallic color is also considered easy to maintain.
+Other than the above, a beige metallic color is also considered easy to maintain.
 The dirt effect is less evident on this car, however as the car gets old the fading is more visible compared to silver.
-Over the period of time local manufactures have offered this color in different times but the popularity among buyers is relatively low.
+Over the period of time, local manufactures have offered this color at different times but the popularity among buyers is relatively low.

 There were other colors that were once extremely popular among car buyers but lost their charm over the years.
-However its always important to pay attention to the exterior and color of the car.
-Never keep your car standing in direct sun light for a prolonged period of time, cars that are usually parked under direct scorching sun light all day long, tend to lose color quite rapidly.
-Also use proper car washing methods as using ordinary detergents will also deteriorate the color of your vehicle.
+However, it is always important to pay attention to the exterior and color of the car.
+Never keep your car standing in direct sunlight for a prolonged period of time, cars that are usually parked under direct scorching sunlight all day long, tend to lose color quite rapidly.
+Also, use proper car washing methods as using ordinary detergents will also deteriorate the color of your vehicle.

 Given a chance to buy, which color will you go for?
-Cast your vote and mention in your comments.
+Let us know with your comments.